DEPI3-Project/Healing-Journey/README.md

 ---

 ## 📌 Project Overview
-The **Healing Journey** project aims to:
+The **KaraKeep** project aims to:
-- Combines travel with mental health support.
+- Encourage people to recycle by offering financial rewards.
-- Offers wellness trips for recovery and relaxation.
+- Make the process easy through a simple mobile app.
-- Connects users with experts and therapists.
+- Protect the environment by reducing waste and promoting recycling.
-- Promotes a holistic healing journey.
+- Provide extra income for users by exchanging trash for cash.

 The project uses:
 - **Photoshop, Illustrator, Figma** For (Visualization).